Updated 11/12/2025 This is updated as the economy and situations change.

 CLICK FOR A FREE IMMEDIATE RENTAL ANALYSIS OF YOUR HOME

-Local Bay Area rents recently have declined slightly depending on city and location.
-In Solano County, the least expensive apartment rentals were hit the hardest, averaging a 10% price decline over the past year or two for asking rents on current vacancies.
-Larger, nicer, single-family homes saw about a 3% price decline in asking rents over the same period for current vacancies.
-This is mostly due to a small drop in population, creating an easing in the housing shortage.
+Local Bay Area rents have declined slightly this past year.
+Solano County, saw a 5% to 10% price decline over the past year or two for asking rents on current vacancies.
+Many occupied rentals have simply not raised the rent as would be normal year-to-year.
+Surprisingly the least expensive rentals saw the biggest hit with the larger, nicer, single-family homes seeming a lesser hit.
+This is backwards, so I expect this to correct in the future.
+The decline is mostly due to a small drop in population, creating an easing in the housing shortage.
 It’s all supply and demand.

 What is affecting rents today, in order of relevance:

 The Bay Area population has declined about 20,000 people a year from 2020 to 2025.
-This population decline is likely to continue due to an exodus of large employers and retirees.
-Moving forward this needs to be combined with a significant decline in immigration.
+This population decline is likely to continue due to seniors retiring out of state, some large employers moving out of state and a gross decline in immigration.
 All this while the number of homes continues to grow slightly.
 The shortage of housing that existed till now is going away quickly.
 Until recently, rents have been at the upper limit of their affordability.
 Now, rents are being influenced by supply and demand.
 If rental vacancies increase and are unfilled for longer periods of time, rental prices will continue to decline.

 The local economy plays a role.
 When industry moves into an area creating jobs, the economy improves, population increases to fill the jobs and there’s a strain on the existing housing market, causing both home pricing and rental pricing to go up.
 However now we’re facing an exodus of industry, causing the opposite effect.